Rosie O’Donnell Revisits Her Battles With Trump in the Wake of #MeToo

 On weathering Trump’s attacks:

 He went crazy in a way that stunned me.
 He was allowed access on hundreds of television shows where they, along with the hosts, would talk about how horrible I was.
 And Larry King joined in and David Letterman joined in and man after man after man.
-It was like a very long gang-rape.
+It was like a very long gang rape.

 People think I’m tough — it’s almost like an avatar I’ve made in order to get through, but it’s not who I am.
 When I was on my television show every day people saw that and remembered that, but having been removed from that — of my own volition, in order to raise my kids — it left a space for people to fill with whatever untruths they needed in order to fill their own agenda.